seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 ## 0. Fingerprint

-**Revision 2026-09-05-a.** Baseline: TZ-27 and TZ-28, both on `bench/backtest_bench.py`
+**Revision 2026-09-05-b.** Baseline: TZ-29 on `bench/backtest_bench.py` and
-plus one workflow; implementation commits `0404286` (TZ-27) and `b29284e` (TZ-28), reports
+`bench/verify_bench.py` — implementation commits `8ab0a0e` and `6faf833`, report
-`CryptoReports/TZ-27-continuation-target-backtest-report.md` and
+`CryptoReports/TZ-29-archive-coverage-and-verify-reconciliation-report.md`, merged — plus
-`CryptoReports/TZ-28-scorer-extraction-and-target-bars-report.md`. **The baseline names the implementation commits, not the merge commit** — a merge commit carries no content, and content is what this block pins.
-TZ-27 merged as pull request #25 (merge `5c8d59f`); TZ-28 is the merge this revision waits on, and the map is **uploaded after it, never before**, because a map is not a forecast of what `main` will hold.
+the archive dispatch its PARTIAL status was waiting on. **The baseline names the implementation commits, not the merge commit** — a merge commit carries no content, and content is what this block pins.

+**What moved this revision is a MEASUREMENT, not a specification.** TZ-29 built the instrument and could not run it: an Executor session cannot dispatch a workflow (inv.
+44), so three validation items had no runner reading and the report was PARTIAL and right to be.
+The dispatch of `Backtest bench (ручной запуск)` on **05.09.2026 — run #16** — took them.
+Five passages that read «never measured», «expected» or «25 of the 28» now carry a number, and two of them carry the opposite of what they predicted.

-**No production file moves at this revision and no gate figure moves either.** Neither TZ touched `index.html`, `main.py`, `catalysts.json` or the calibration record, and both replayed the thirteen steps locally at **1 255 401**, **delta zero against `-b`**.
-What moves is one bench, one workflow, three invariants and this map's own description of the scoring backtest — which was itself part of the defect.
+**No production file moves at this revision and no gate figure moves either.** `index.html`, `main.py`, `catalysts.json` and the calibration record are untouched and `bench.yml` was not opened. **Nothing measured here reaches a production constant:** `k*` does not exist on either side at any grid point, so there is no number to carry across and §3.12's veto stands exactly as written (inv.
+32).

-**`bench/backtest_bench.py` has no row in the file table, and two consecutive TZs have now had to explain the absence.** The table pins the four files a TZ header fingerprints: three production artifacts plus the calibration record, and the record is there only because it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists (inv.
+**`bench/backtest_bench.py` has no row in the file table, and three consecutive TZs have now had to explain the absence.** The table pins the four files a TZ header fingerprints: three production artifacts plus the calibration record, and the record is there only because it is one of exactly two places `DAY_RANGE_ABNORMAL = 1.39` exists (inv.
 46).
 A bench in that table would put a hash in every TZ header for a file that moves whenever a bench moves — the argument §11 already makes for `live-gate.sh`.
-A TZ needing the figure states it in its own `§0`, as TZ-28 did (2544 → 2768 lines, `fb9464afba2e87450bd3fd11877da9f1` → `9357c2bc4e71542c21068be79f8691f9`).
+A TZ needing the figure states it in its own `§0`, as TZ-28 and TZ-29 both did (2544 → 2768 → 3216 lines, `fb9464afba2e87450bd3fd11877da9f1` → `9357c2bc4e71542c21068be79f8691f9` → `1b921e88fdae5c1c404fbf9fbcee8b2c`).

-**TZ-27 was delivered PARTIAL and was right to be (hard floor item 2).** Two of its nine validation items failed: `--lab-selftest` was red on D2 and D3, and the archive run was not taken.
-Both reds were properties of the registered BARS rather than of the new code, and editing an assertion to make it pass is the one move a hard floor exists to refuse — so they stood red, reached the Architect as findings, and TZ-28 re-registered them through a specification (inv.
-61). **The instrument now exists and the measurement still does not:**
-`k*` has never been computed, `Ω` has never been read on the archive, and no later TZ may cite either from TZ-27 (§3.10a, §3.12, §10).
+**Two of the last three TZs were delivered PARTIAL and both were right to be (hard floor item 2).** TZ-27 left `--lab-selftest` red on D2 and D3 rather than editing an assertion to make it pass, and TZ-28 re-registered both bars through a specification (inv.
+61).
+TZ-29 left three validation items with NO reading rather than manufacturing one, because the top-up, the alias verdict and the archive run all live on a runner.
+In both cases the red was a property of the world, the report said so, and the next step was a specification or a dispatch — never a softer bar. **The measurement TZ-27 could not take has now been taken:** run #16 read `Ω` on the archive for both sides at every grid point, and the finding is that no `k*` exists (§3.10a, §3.12, §10).

-**The two revisions before this one, in one line each.** `2026-09-03-a` moved the file table because the universe went from 28 to 30 (TZ-25, TZ-26, inv.
-59); `2026-09-03-b` was documentation only and closed the two §10 rows TZ-25 left open on readings taken 03.09.2026.
-Contract **v19** (801 lines, MD5 `a6ebc2e7c2f2b74e813dfdc20400558f`) is unchanged and is the version both TZs ran under.
+**The two revisions before this one, in one line each.** `2026-09-05-a` recorded TZ-27 and TZ-28 — the `--target` instrument and the repair of its two derived bars — and moved no production file; `2026-09-03-b` was documentation only and closed the two §10 rows TZ-25 left open on readings taken 03.09.2026.
+Contract **v19** (801 lines, MD5 `a6ebc2e7c2f2b74e813dfdc20400558f`) is unchanged.

 Every TZ header quotes this block IN FULL — all seven anchors and the file table, never a subset.
 The Executor matches each anchor as an exact substring against the